carpentries-incubator/python-testing/09-tdd.md

 repeat this process of test-then-implement until the function is completely implemented for your current needs.

-> ## You Do You {.callout}
+> ## The Big Idea {.callout}
+> This design philosophy was most strongly put forth by Kent Beck in his book
+> _Test-Driven  Development: By Example_.
 >
-> Developers who practice strict TDD will tell you that it is the best thing since
-> sliced arrays.
-The central claim to TDD is that at the end of the process you have an
+> The central claim to TDD is that at the end of the process you have an
 > implementation that is well tested for your use case, and the process itself is
 > more efficient.
 You stop when your tests pass and you do not need any more
 > features.
 You do not spend any time implementing options and features on the off
 > chance that they will prove helpful later.
 You get what you need when you need it,
 > and no more.
 TDD is a very powerful idea, though it can be hard to follow religiously.
 >

-> The most important takeaway from test-driven development is that the moment
-> you start writing code, you should be considering how to test that code.
-The
-> tests should be written and presented in tandem with the implementation. **Testing
-> is too important to be an afterthought.**
+The most important takeaway from test-driven development is that the moment you start writing code, you should be considering how to test that code.
+The tests should be written and presented in tandem with the implementation. **Testing is too important to be an afterthought.**

+> ## You Do You {.callout}
 >
+> Developers who practice strict TDD will tell you that it is the best thing since
+> sliced arrays.
+However, do what works for you.
+The choice whether to pursue
-> Whether to pursue classic TDD is a personal decision.
-This design philosophy
+> classic TDD is a personal decision.
-> was most strongly put forth by Kent Beck in his book _Test-Driven
-> Development: By Example_.
->

-The following example illustrates TDD for a standard deviation function, `std()`.
+The following example illustrates classic TDD for a standard deviation function, `std()`.

 To start, we write a test for computing the standard deviation from a list of numbers as follows: